 Relative Hardness

-If $A\subseteq B$, then $B$ is at least as hard as $A$ to solve, i.e., $A$ cannot be harder to solve than $B$.
+For any pair of languages / decision problems $A$ and $B$, if $A\subseteq B$, then $B$ is at least as hard as $A$ to solve, i.e., $A$ cannot be harder to solve than $B$.

 Reductions as relations

-• Reductions are, however, not symmetric relations (and, therefore, by extension, not equivalence relations).
+• Reductions are, however, not symmetric relations (and, therefore, by extension, not equivalence relations). $A\subseteq B$ does not imply $B\subseteq A$.

 A concrete example of this will be discussed later in detail: We can reduce SAT, which is a decidable problem, to the Halting problem, which is an undecidable problem, but the converse is not true (by definition of decidability).

-The observant reader will notice that until this point, we have not provided an actual mathematical definition of reductions.
-The reason for this is simple.
 Reductions are a highly general family of techniques, and to provide a rigorous formalization of reductions, we consider some specific variants.
+An interesting way of looking at reductions is as follows:

 Given an oracle for a problem $B$, can we solve $A$ efficiently by making oracle calls to $B$?
 If yes, then $A\subseteq B$.